-Larry Funkhouser has been an Honorary Member since 1987, when he was president of the American Association of Petroleum Geologists.
+The late Larry Funkhouser was named an Honorary Member in 1987, when he was president of the American Association of Petroleum Geologists.
 He retired that year from Standard Oil Company of California (Chevron) as Vice-president of Exploration and Production and a member of the Board of Directors.
 He was a geologist’s geologist and never tired of studying the geologic details of proposals despite his many business duties.

 Doris Sloan, retired adjunct professor at UC Berkeley, became an Honorary Member in 2019 in recognition of her great contributions to Bay Area geology and to students at UC Berkeley.
 She is the author of the highly popular 2006 book “Geology of the San Francisco Bay Region”, has led field trips around San Francisco and worldwide for many groups for many years, and is an editor for NCGS’s 2020 volume on Mount Diablo.